-With student loan debts reaching record highs–at the Fed's last count in 2019 Q2, $1.48 trillion–you may be searching for a more cost-effective way to attend college.
+Nearly 65% of college seniors graduate with student loan debt.
+And with student loan debts reaching record highs–at the Fed's last count in 2019 Q2, $1.48 trillion–you may be searching for a more cost-effective way to attend college.
 After all, college tuition prices have only gone up in recent years.

 But there are several options for you to actually get paid to attend college.
 Yes, really.
 We take a look at the most common ways students can get paid for attending college, including corporate tuition reimbursements, career-specific tuition benefits, college financial aid, no-loan colleges, even scholarships and grants.